Take the social media governance quiz and find your blind spots

 Incidents are rare due to preventive controls

-What is a social media policy?
+What is social media governance?

 Brand standards are followed in practice, not just documented, skimmed and forgotten.